What is a condenser microphone? And how do condenser microphones work?

 Take a Deeper Dive

-You already know the components and how they interact, but sometimes it pays to see the technology in action.
+You already know the components of condenser microphones and how they interact, but sometimes it pays to see the technology in action.
 Check out this YouTube video to see Gary Boss from Audio Technica answer the question.

 All microphones have similarities and differences.
 To take a closer look at how omnidirectional microphones work click here.